 David is constantly claiming that the “Lord is my strength”!
 It seems that David sings the Lord a new song through every high and every low point in his life.

 4. David’s song of thankful worship (1 Chronicles 16:31–34)

 “Let the heavens be glad, and let the earth rejoice, and let them say among the nations, “The Lord reigns!”
 Let the sea roar, and all that fills it; let the field exult, and everything in it!
 Then shall the trees of the forest sing for joy before the Lord, for he comes to judge the earth.
 Oh give thanks to the Lord, for he is good; for his steadfast love endures forever!”

 In the middle of 1 Chronicles is a beautiful Psalm of thanksgiving written by David.
-He is so overjoyed that the Ark of the Covenant is back in Jerusalem that he composes this song of worship.
+He is so overjoyed that the Ark of the Covenant is back in Jerusalem that he composes this song of worship and sings to the Lord.
 Like much of the worship in the Old Testament, it is a celebration of the things God has done—and is doing.
 It builds to a crescendo of creation’s song of praise, of seas roaring and fields exulting.

 “Now I, Nebuchadnezzar, praise and extol and honor the King of heaven, for all his works are right and his ways are just; and those who walk in pride he is able to humble.”